Royal College of Physicians' Medicinal Garden

-The Medicinal Garden contains more than 1,000 different plants connected to the history and practice of medicine worldwide.
+The Medicinal Garden contains over 1,000 different plants connected to the history and practice of medicine worldwide.
 They are arranged according to their geographical origin around the modernist headquarters of the 500-year-old Royal College of Physicians.
-All plants are labelled and some have colour-coded texts highlighting links to doctors in medicine, pharmaceuticals and Shakespeare's poetry.
-Notable collections include Citrus, Cycads, South African flora and an area dedicated to plants used by 17th century physicians.
+All plants are labelled and some have colour-coded texts highlighting their links to doctors in medicine, pharmaceuticals, plants and the lungs and the heart, and to Shakespeare's poetry.
+Notable collections include citrus, cycads, South African flora and an area dedicated to plants used by 17th century physicians.
 The garden aims to give delight and generate interest, displaying beautiful plants from around the world while offering insights into their qualities and uses.

-Learn how plants were used as medicines over the past five millennia to the present on free conducted tours by Garden Fellows (physicians from different fields of medicine) throughout the day.
-Tea and light refreshments.
-Toilets.
-Free Wi-Fi.
+- Learn how plants were used as medicines over the past five millennia to the present, on free conducted tours given by Garden Fellows (physicians from different fields of medicine) throughout the day.
+Tea and light refreshments available.
+Toilets open.
 Free trail leaflets, plant lists and some books for sale.
-Information on all the plants can be found at http://garden.rcplondon.ac.uk/
+Information on all the plants can be found at http://garden.rcplondon.ac.uk.

 Main garden at end of St Andrews Place.
 Access from Outer Circle, NOT Albany St or Peto Place

 - Regent's Park, Great Portland Street

 - Longford Street (Map)